BASEBALL CARDS WALMART: WHAT AISLE?

 First, a bit of background on Walmart’s store organization.
 All Walmarts are generally arranged according to a standardized floor plan with certain departments and products located in consistent areas.
 The main departments are usually arranged clockwise around the perimeter of the store with grocery items along the back and rear of the store.

-Read also: PINNACLE TEAM 2000 BASEBALL CARDS
+Read also: WHAT 1991 DONRUSS BASEBALL CARDS ARE VALUABLE

 In most Walmarts, the toy and seasonal gift departments will be situated near each other, typically toward the front entrance on one side of the store.
 This is where you’ll find the baseball cards.
 Some key tips: